lamberta/devkit-doc/iceberg-api/timestep/device.md

 * __useDOM__ `{boolean} = false` ---Internal flag to use DOM.

+### User-Agents

-### These properties are dependant upon the user-agent, some may be there, some may not.
+These properties are dependant upon the user-agent, may, or may not, be there.

 * __isIOS__ `{boolean}`